svdimchenko/svdimchenko/README.md

 🔹 5+ years of experience in Data Platform development projects. 📊💡
 🔹 Skilled in working with cloud providers (🌩️AWS, GCP) and bare metal (HP Ezmeral Data Fabric). 💻🌐
 🔹 Dedicated to building robust and scalable data platforms for accurate insights. 🚀🔍
 🔹 Enthusiastic about leveraging modern software solutions to deliver high-quality results. 🔀🛠️

-🔍🔢 **Professional Big Data Engineer** 🌟🚀

-With 5+ years of experience, I specialize as a Big Data Engineer, shaping Data Platform development projects.
-My expertise spans across cloud providers (🌩️AWS, GCP) and bare metal (HP Ezmeral Data Fabric).
-I'm passionate about transforming data into actionable insights, driving business growth and efficiency.

 🔀🛠️**Combining Modern Software Solutions** 💡🔗

 I thrive on the opportunity to merge contemporary software solutions and leverage their power.
 By integrating cutting-edge tools and technologies, I strive to create innovative and efficient software solutions that push the boundaries of what's possible.

 👩‍🏫🖥️ **Passionate about Mentoring Software Developers** 🚀